sagudev/color/color/README.md

 Some of these capabilities may be added as other crates within the `color` repository, and we will also facilitate interoperability with other color crates in the Rust ecosystem as needed.

-## Main types

-The crate has two approaches to representing color in the Rust type system: a set of types with static color space as part of the types, and [`DynamicColor`] in which the color space is represented at runtime.

-The static color types come in three variants: [`OpaqueColor`] without an alpha channel, [`AlphaColor`] with a separate alpha channel, and [`PremulColor`] with premultiplied alpha.
-The last type is particularly useful for making interpolation and compositing more efficient.
-These have a marker type parameter, indicating which [`ColorSpace`] they are in.
-Conversion to another color space uses the `convert` method on each of these types.
-The static types are open-ended, as it's possible to implement this trait for new color spaces.

 ## Features